16 common mistakes that drive up construction costs and jeopardize building safety And tips to avoid them

 10- Poor engineering supervision during construction

-The absence of effective engineering supervision allows serious errors to pass without timely correction, which leads to the accumulation of defects that are difficult to remedy after construction is completed.
+The absence of effective engineering supervision allows serious errors to go uncorrected in a timely manner, leading to the accumulation of defects that are difficult to remedy after construction is completed.

-11- Indiscriminate modifications during construction
+11- Indiscriminate alterations during construction

-Unconsidered changes during construction, whether in plans or materials used, upset the structural balance of the building and lead to delays and higher costs.
+Unconsidered changes during construction, whether in the plans or materials used, upset the structural balance of the building and lead to delays and higher costs.

 13- Mismanagement of the construction site